-Can The Sirius Star System Support Life?
+The Sirius System

 There were certainly a lot of anomalies surrounding the knowledge of the Dogon tribe.
 They knew of the existence of a second star that was not visible to the naked eye, and the Dogon had no telescopes.
 It was postulated that they also knew the existence of a third star in the Sirius system that is completely undetected to this day.
-The existence of this knowledge as well as several other pieces of information were cited as proof that the Dogon tribe had been visited and influenced by extraterrestrials (Called the Nommo—an amphibian race)
+The existence of this knowledge, as well as several other pieces of information, was cited as proof that the Dogon tribe had been visited and influenced by extraterrestrials (called the Nommo—an amphibian race).

 So what do we know for sure?

 Sirius is a known binary star system.
 This means that there are two stars in this system.
-The main star is a Class A (White) star called 'Sirius A', there is a companion star—'Sirius B'—which is a white dwarf star roughly 20 AU (astronomical unit) away from Sirius A currently and has a orbit of 49.9 years.
+The main star is a Class A (White) star called 'Sirius A', there is a companion star—'Sirius B'—which is a white dwarf star roughly 20 AU (astronomical unit) away from Sirius A currently and has an orbit of 49.9 years.
 The system is roughly 300 million years old.
-(1) Sirius A has a habitable zone of between 2 and 5 AU, otherwise known as the 'goldilocks zone'.
-Any planet closer than 2 AU and it would be too hot, farther out than 5 AU and it would be too cold to support life.
+(1) Sirius A has a habitable zone of between 2 and 5 AU, otherwise known as the 'Goldilocks Zone'.
+Any planet closer than 2 AU, and it would be too hot; farther out than 5 AU, and it would be too cold to support life.

-So the age says that the prospect of life in the Sirius star system is low but what about the stars themselves?
+So the age says that the prospect of life in the Sirius star system is low, but what about the stars themselves?

-As stated, it is known for sure that Sirius has two stars, with a possibility for a third, but let's focus on the two Science knows about for sure right now.
+As stated, it is known for sure that Sirius has two stars, with a possibility for a third, but let's focus on the two science knows about for sure right now.
 Sirius A is a spectral type A star—also known as a white star.
-These stars have a high mass and burn brighter and hotter than our sun, which is a class G (yellow) star, because of this they tend to consume the supply of hydrogen faster and thus are shorter lived.
-They tend to give off a lot of ultraviolet light and, due to all of this, biological evolution is severely restricted in Sirius.
+These stars have a high mass and burn brighter and hotter than our sun, which is a class G (yellow) star; because of this, they tend to consume the supply of hydrogen faster and thus are shorter lived.
+They tend to give off a lot of ultraviolet light, severely restricting biological evolution.
 (2) (3)

-Sirius B is a white dwarf on a 49.9 year orbit of Sirius A and during that orbit is between 8 and 31 AU distance from Sirius A. This star would give off similar brightness and radiation to Sirius A and, when it is closest to Sirius A would be a very strong 'second sun' for any planet near the outer rim of the goldilocks zone for Sirius A. The existence of a second white dwarf star in the Sirius system would seem to suggest that the possibility of life is extremely remote indeed.
+Sirius B is a white dwarf on a 49.9-year orbit of Sirius A, and during that orbit is between 8 and 31 AU distance from Sirius A. This star would give off similar brightness and radiation to Sirius A and, when it is closest to Sirius A, would be a very strong 'second sun' for any planet near the outer rim of the Goldilocks Zone for Sirius A. The existence of a second white dwarf star in the Sirius system would seem to suggest that the possibility of life is extremely remote indeed.

 But wait, there is a supposed third star in the Sirius system.
 According to Robert Temple's Dogon information, this should be a red dwarf star.
 He was so certain of it that he made the following quote: